KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-KeyBindings by shbatm](https://github.com/shbatm/MMM-KeyBindings)

-1. Recommendation: Found `jshint` in file `MMM-KeyBindings.js`: Replace "jshint" by "eslint".
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-4. Recommendation: Found `jshint` in file `keyHandler.js`: Replace "jshint" by "eslint".
-5. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-6. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 2 dependencie(s):
+   - @electron/rebuild   ^3.4.0  →   ^3.7.1
+   - node-gyp           ^10.0.1  →  ^11.1.0

 ### [MMM-Keyboard by lavolp3](https://github.com/lavolp3/MMM-Keyboard)